audacity/audacity/lib-src/portmidi/pm_mac/README_MAC.txt

 ==== USING CMAKE TO BUILD Xcode PROJECT ====

-Before you can use Xcode, you need a portmidi.xcodeproj file.
+Before you can use Xcode, you need a portmidi.xcodeproj file, and this is created with CMake.

 CMake builds a location-dependent Xcode project, so unfortunately it is not easy to provide an Xcode project that is ready to use.
 Therefore, you should make your own.
 Once you have it, you can